lapluviosilla/amplenote-templater/PLUGIN_README.md

 ### **Linking Notes**

-- Use double square brackets to create or link to notes
+- Use double square brackets to create or link to notes.
+You can also link to sections by adding '#'.

 - Notes will be created if they do not exist.